ubffm/deromanize/README.rst

      - clusters
      - infrequent: 10

-The other shortcut is that ``base`` is actually a special character group.
+The other shortcut is that ``base`` is actually a special key name.
 If it is defined, all other character groups will inherit default from it as a prototype character group which you can selectively override and extend with other character groups to build all the groups you need.

 Therefore:

 .. code:: yaml

   front:
     - beginning
     - beginning patterns

 \... is the same as...

 .. code:: yaml

   front:
     base: base
     groups:
       - beginning
       - beginning patterns

 If you don't want this behavior for any of your keys, you can simply choose not to define ``base``.
 If you find it useful, but you want to